 The charge-back model can be a challenge for organizations that have not had to account for resource consumption before.
 Processes will need to be created to inventory—and justify—each server and application as it is moved to the cloud.
 As an alternative, some organizations implement a show-back process, where management can see where cloud resources are being used, and then slowly migrate to a full-fledged charge-back model.

 Successful cloud migration depends greatly on organizational change.
+Driving new processes can only be achieved through strong leadership.
 The starting point is to create a clear vision of the desired outcomes.
 Then, ask yourself this: Does your organization have the culture and the processes in place to maximize the potential of the public cloud?
 If not, it may make sense to have an experienced managed service provider help guide the way.
 Ensono has developed proven processes around tracking, governance and billing to help clients successfully leverage public cloud services.